YashBansal1/Angular-The_Complete_Guide/Notes.md

 it provides two way data binding, so that it will trigger the input event and update the field-name in our component and also if the field-name is changed then it will update the value of input element.

+## State change - zone.js

+Zone.js is a library that allows you to run code in a zone.
+A zone is a context in which you can run code and have it run in a specific way.
+Angular uses zone.js to create so-called zones around our components, which in the end kind of invisible grouping mechanism where it listens for all kinds of events that could trigger state changes.
+For example, you can run code in a zone that will automatically run change detection when the code is done running.

+What Zone.js is that it automatically listens to all possible user events that could occur on a website for example, as well as some other possible events that could occur.
+Like a timer expiring, when such a event occurs, it checks the angular application for possible changes and make them.

+    export class UserComponent {
+     selectedUser = DUMMY_USERS[randomIndex];

+     get imagePath() {
+       return '../../assets/users/' + this.selectedUser.avatar;
+     }

+     onSelectUser() {
+       const randomIndex = Math.floor(Math.random() * DUMMY_USERS.length);
+       this.selectedUser = DUMMY_USERS[randomIndex];
+       console.log(this.selectedUser);
+     }

+    This is one way of doing state change in which we rely on Zone.js and angular's change detection mechanism.
+This works automatically, no special instruction required.
+Supported since angular 2.

+    And the other mechanism uses a concept called signal.

+## Signal

+Using signals to notify angular about value changes and required UI updates.
+Require usage of special signal instruction and code.
+Supported since angular 16.

+    Signals are trackable data containers
+    A signal is an object that stores a value(any type of value, including nested objects).
+    And then we can use that value in the template.
+    And angular therefore able to setup a subscription behind the scenes which will make sure that when we change that value, angular will be notified about the change, then angular is able to identify in our template where the value (signal) is being used and update these places.

+This is how we can create a signal

+      export class UserComponent {

+        selectedUser = signal(DUMMY_USERS[randomIndex]);

+      get imagePath() {
+        return '../../assets/users/' + this.selectedUser().avatar; //this is how we access the value inside the user }

+      onSelectUser() {
+        const randomIndex = Math.floor(Math.random() * DUMMY_USERS.length);
+        this.selectedUser.set(DUMMY_USERS[randomIndex]);
+      }
+    }

+Advantage of the signal is that it can get rid of Zone.js and this zone concept.
+So it allows angular to perform change detection and UI updating in more efficient manner.
+It doesn't have to check everything for every possible event that could anywhere.

+For signals unlike zone we will not use getter but

+    imagePath = computed(
+    () => '../../assets/users/' + this.selectedUser().avatar
+    );

+Angular analyzes if we are reading the value inside the computed function, and if that's the case it again sets up a subscription to that signal that's being used in here, and whenever the signal receives a value and only then angular will recompute the image path here.
+So it's efficient it will not check everything in the component only this property which is being recomputed.

+We can use the signals with the input also

+    avatar = input();
+    avatar = input(''); //sets the default value '' avatar = input<string>(''); //sets the default value '' and tells the it is of type string input.required<string>(); //tells that should have value.

+These input signals are read only signals that means their value change only outside the component we can't change the value from inside the user component.

+## Output and Emitting Data

+      @Output() select = new EventEmitter();

+       <app-user
+        [id]="users[1].id"
+        [avatar]="users[1].avatar"
+        [name]="users[1].name"
+        (select)="onSelectUser($event)"
+      ></app-user>

+There is another way of emitting data instead os using output decorator we can use output function.

+    select = output<string>();

+This is not give us a signal, and like the output decorator it also give us custom event we can emit.

+## Working with potentially undefined values

+    @Input() name?: string; or  @Input() name: string | undefined;
+    tells the user can be undefined or string [name]="selectedUser?.name"
+    tells if selectedUser is undefined so use undefined

+## Type aliases and interfaces

+Sometimes defining the type of variable as object within the component can become cumbersome as they are can be quite large, it is better to outsource them.
+Type aliases are used to define the type of variable.
+Interface can also do the same but they are only applicable for objects

+    type User = {
+    id: string;
+    avatar: string;
+    name: string;
+    };

+    interface User {
+        id: string;
+        avatar: string;
+        name: string;
+    };

 ## Directives

+With angular, we can enhance the elements by adding so-called directives to them.
 Directives are instruction in DOM.
 Components are such kind of instructions in the DOM.
 As when we use the selector of the component in the template we are instructing the angular to put the component template in the place of this selector in the template that contain the selector.
 Component are a kind of the directives with template.
+Directive unlike components don't have template.
 There can be directives without the template to, we can build such custom directives.
 We typically add directives with attribute selector, but technically selector of a directive can be configured just like the selector of a component.

     ![alt text](image.png)